 Three children are dual language learners whose heritage language is Spanish.

-language is Spanish.
 One teacher speaks to the children in Spanish to describe the music and the living things they are pretending to be during the dance activity.
 At the beginning of the activity, the teachers preteach some verbs in English and Spanish by demonstrating and describing the scarves’ movements using the words wave, shake, flutter, swing, and drop.

-For a child requiring mobility supports
+Individual Adaptations for a child requiring mobility supports

 Child has cerebral palsy (CP) resulting in significant motor delays, especially on the left side of her body.
 She uses a wheelchair for mobility.